syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ## Populate ItemsSource

+The [ItemsSource](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_ItemsSource) property provides a flexible way to populate the `SfTabView` with data from a collection.
+This approach is particularly useful when you want to bind the tab items to a data source.

-Items can be added to the control using the [ItemsSource](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_ItemsSource) property of [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).
+Items can be added to the control using the `ItemsSource` property of [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).

 Objects of any class can be given as items for `SfTabView` by using `ItemsSource`.
 The views corresponding to the objects can be set using the [HeaderItemTemplate](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_HeaderItemTemplate) for the header items and [ContentItemTemplate](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_ContentItemTemplate) for the content.

-Create a model class using the TabItems collection property that is initialized with the required number of data objects, as shown in the following code example.
+Create a simple model class that uses `TabItems` collection property to represent the number of data objects.
+This class implements `INotifyPropertyChanged` to support property change notifications, which is crucial for data binding, as shown in the following code example:

 {% tabs %}